-Since I have Part Four of my Bad Boy First Love written and it’s like a mile long, I’m going to try and keep my Daring Cooks section as short and sweet as I can.
-We were asked to make fried patties of some sort, and one of the recipes offered to us was potato rosti, which is sort of a mix between a giant potato latke and hash browns.
-I added bacon lardons, scallions and brie to mine.
+For this month’s Daring Cooks Challenge, we were asked to make fried patties of some sort, and one of the recipes offered to us was potato rosti, which is sort of a mix between a giant potato latke and hash brown potatoes.
+I added bacon lardons, green onions, and brie to mine.
 It was suggested that the use of a cast iron skillet was ideal, and I have three; an 8-inch, 10-inch and 12-inch, all well-seasoned, or so I thought.

-I topped some slices with a sunny side up egg with roasted red bell pepper hearts (cutting the egg into a heart shape proved difficult since the white was so delicate and thin in some areas, but I did my best, and I think it still resembles somewhat of a heart??).
-For the rest of the rosti, I made a super quick brown butter chunky applesauce to top it, which was absolutely wonderful.
+I topped some slices with an egg and more roasted red bell pepper hearts (cutting the egg into a heart shape proved difficult since the white was so delicate and thin in some areas, but I did my best, and I think it still resembles somewhat of a heart??).
+For the rest of the potato rosti, I made a super quick brown butter chunky pan applesauce to top it, which was absolutely BOSS.

 The Daring Cooks’ February 2012 challenge was hosted by Audax (my pal) & Lis (one of my wifeypoos) and they chose to present Patties for their ease of construction, ingredients and deliciousness!
 We were given several recipes, and learned the different types of binders and cooking methods to produce our own tasty patties.

 With all that said, you have got to try my quick brown butter pan applesauce, whether or not you make the rosti.
 It came to me on a whim, and I nailed it in one shot, which isn’t usually the case, so I’m a proud mama..sort of.
 Plus, you can pair it with so many other things, like pork chops!
 See what I did there?